-In this comprehensive guide to the Long-Term Visit Visa UK, we will discuss the process for applying for a long-term standard visitor visa, focusing on the 2, 5, and 10-year options.
+In this comprehensive guide to the Long Term Visitor Visa UK, we will discuss the process for applying for a long-term standard visit visa, focusing on the 2, 5, and 10-year options.
 We will cover the requirements, credible ongoing reasons for visiting, the importance of demonstrating stable personal and financial circumstances, and the recommended sequence for applying for different visa durations.
 Additionally, we will answer frequently asked questions related to long-term visitor visas.

 The UK long-term standard visitor visa, available in 2, 5, or 10-year durations, is designed for individuals who need to make frequent visits to the country.
 According to Appendix V of the Immigration Rules, a visitor is someone who enters the UK for temporary purposes.
 Note that even with a long-term visa, the maximum stay allowed per visit is 180 days.